Reykjavik Konsulat Hotel

 At a Glance

-The modern, classic décor provides a stylish option in the center of Reykjavik
+The modern, classic décor provides a stylish option in the centre of Reykjavik

 Within easy reach of the city's main sights, including the impressive Hallgrimskirkja